Stephanie Pearson

 Stephanie Pearson (born December 16, 1988) is an American actress and filmmaker.
 She has appeared in the films Kiss Kiss Bang Bang (2005), Insidious: Chapter 2 (2013), Downrange (2017), Recovery (2019) and Psychosynthesis (2020).
 She has been featured in the television series Ray Donovan (2015), Rizzoli & Isles (2014-2015), and Pam & Tommy (2022).

 Alongside acting, Pearson is a director and has directed music videos for artists Wolfmother, and 98º.

 Early life

 Stephanie Pearson was born in Burbank, California on December 16, 1988, the daughter of Lisa Pearson and director and producer Lee Pearson.
 She has a younger sister, Leila.
 She grew up in Laguna Beach, California and spent time at her father's production studio watching the shoots.
-She decided she wanted to become an actor at the age of ten.

 Stephanie studied theater at Loyola Marymount University in Los Angeles.

 Film career

 Pearson began her career as a child actress starring in a dozens of commercials and international ad campaigns during her childhood and teen years.
 Stephanie caught the eye of director Shane Black and was cast in the 2005 film Kiss Kiss Bang Bang.
 Soon after, Pearson landed roles in TV shows The Young and the Restless (2009), 'Til Death (2010), Medium (2010), Rizzoli & Isles (2014–2015), Ray Donovan (2015), and Murder in the First (2016).

 In 2013, Pearson starred in James Wan's Insidious: Chapter 2, opposite Rose Byrne and Ty Simpkins.
 This film kicked off Pearson's career as a "scream queen" in the indie film scene.
 Most notably, in 2017 Pearson starred in Ryuhei Kitamura's Downrange, which premiered at the Toronto International Film Festival as part of their Midnight Madness series and won the Jury Prize for Best Film at Spain's Molins Horror Film Festival.
 Pearson's "stand out" acting in the film was heralded as "an intense and smart" performance.
 Subsequent lead roles in horror-thriller films for Pearson included 2019's stunt-heavy Recovery', the 2020 release Psychosynthesis directed by Noam Kroll, distributed by Amazon, and 2022's The Sleep.

 In 2022, Pearson appeared opposite Sebastian Stan and Lily James in episode two of Hulu's Pam & Tommy.